Welcome to Fifth Grade!

 Goals for each subject area are listed below:

-We begin the year with a study of realistic fiction through group activities and guided reading.
+We begin the year with a study of realistic fiction through group activities, guided reading, and literature circles.
 We also write a personal narrative.
 As the year progresses, we study themes, author’s purpose, influence of character and setting on plot, making connections, main idea and details, summarizing, visualizing, and drawing conclusions from text.
 We also study and analyze non-fiction.
 Our writing curriculum includes literature letters, memoirs, research papers, comparative essays, and poetry.

 My goal is to help each student work to his or her potential and beyond.

 Mrs. Lozdoski joined the Keith faculty as the Grade 5 teacher in 2013.
 She has teaching endorsements in elementary education, language arts, and business education.
 She is currently pursuing her Master’s Degree in Curriculum and Instruction in Reading through Concordia University, Portland.
 She has previously taught at a Rockford-area charter school and has extensive experience designing instructional programs that are personalized to the learning styles of her students.
 She has served as a dance instructor, volunteered with the Girl Scouts, and has been an enrichment tutor.
 She enjoys reading, traveling, and family time.